telerik/kendo-vue/docs/styling/index.md

 Each theme package provides the two ways for including the theme in your project:

-* [By using a precompiled CSS file](#toc-using-precompiled-css)&mdash;This approach does not require a build step and is therefore the faster of the two.
+* [By using a precompiled CSS file](#toc-using-precompiled-css)&mdash;This approach does not require a build step and is faster of the two.
 * [By compiling the theme from SCSS source files](#toc-customizing-themes)&mdash;This approach reduces the CSS output and allows you to customize the theme.

 ## Using Precompiled CSS